invenia/blog/_posts/JuliaLangFeatures.md

 ```

 We can also extend traits after the fact, so, for example, if we want to add the
-property that vectors have norms defined, we could define:
+property that vectors have norms defined, we could define

 ```julia
 julia> statqualia(::Type{<:AbstractVector}) = Normable()